-- 3. (1) The States Committee for Home Affairs shall - - (a) issue a code of practice about the audio recording of interviews to which this paragraph applies, and - (b) make regulations requiring the audio recording of interviews to which this paragraph applies in accordance with any relevant code of practice under paragraph (a). - (2) The States Committee for Home Affairs may revise the code and issue the revised code. - (3) The States Committee for Home Affairs may by regulation require the video recording of interviews to which this paragraph applies.
+- 3. (1) The States [Home Department] shall - (a) issue a code of practice about the audio recording of interviews to which this paragraph applies, and - (b) make regulations requiring the audio recording of interviews to which this paragraph applies in accordance with any relevant code of practice under paragraph (a). - (2) The States [Home Department] may revise the code and issue the revised code. - (3) The States [Home Department] may by regulation require the video recording of interviews to which this paragraph applies. - (4) Regulations under subparagraph (3) shall specify whether the video recording which they require is to be silent or with sound. - (5) Where regulations are made under subparagraph (3) -

-- (4) Regulations under subparagraph (3) shall specify whether the video recording which they require is to be silent or with sound. - (5) Where regulations are made under subparagraph (3) - - (a) the States Committee for Home Affairs shall issue a code of practice about the video recording of interviews to which the regulations apply, and - (b) the regulations shall require the interviews to be video recorded in accordance with any relevant code of practice under clause (a). - (6) Where the States Committee for Home Affairs has made regulations under subparagraph (3) requiring certain interviews to be video recorded with sound, it need not, but may, make an order under subparagraph (1)(b) in relation to those interviews. - (7) This paragraph applies to any interview by a police officer of a person detained under section 42 or Schedule 8 if the interview takes place in a police station. - (8) The failure by a police officer to observe a provision of the code shall not of itself make him liable to criminal or civil proceedings. - (9) The code - - (a) shall be admissible in evidence in criminal and civil proceedings, and

-(b) shall be taken into account by a court or tribunal in any case in which it appears to the court or tribunal to be relevant.
+- (a) the States [Home Department] shall issue a code of practice about the video recording of interviews to which the regulations apply, and - (b) the regulations shall require the interviews to be video recorded in accordance with any relevant code of practice under clause (a). - (6) Where the States [Home Department] has made regulations under subparagraph (3) requiring certain interviews to be video recorded with sound, it need not, but may, make an order under subparagraph (1)(b) in relation to those interviews. - (7) This paragraph applies to any interview by a police officer of a person detained under section 42 or Schedule 8 if the interview takes place in a police station. - (8) The failure by a police officer to observe a provision of the code shall not of itself make him liable to criminal or civil proceedings. - (9) The code - (a) shall be admissible in evidence in criminal and civil proceedings, and - (b) shall be taken into account by a court or tribunal in any case in which it appears to the court or tribunal to be relevant.